ppy/osu-wiki/wiki/Modding/en.md

 *See also: [Storyboarding](/wiki/Storyboarding)*

 If anything weird in the storyboard happens (bad rendering of pictures, emptiness, etc.) it is a good idea to tell the storyboarder (who may or may not be the mapper) so that he or she can fix it.
-The storyboard generally should not exceed an S.B. load of 5.0x.
+The storyboard generally should not exceed an [SB load](/wiki/SB_Load) of 5.0x.
 You can check out the Storyboard by pressing `F2` or clicking the `Design` tab at the top of the screen in editor.
 The dimensions of the elements should not exceed the default size.

 ### Preview Point

 All maps must have a preview point.
 A preview point will be denoted by a yellow-ish line on the timeline at the bottom of the editor.
-You can also check if a map has a preview point by going into AIMod (`Ctrl` + `Shift` + `A`) and checking under the `Style` tab.
+You can also check if a map has a preview point by going into AiMod (`Ctrl` + `Shift` + `A`) and checking under the `Style` tab.
 This preview point must also be the same in all difficulties.

 ### File Organization